RhiH/recipe_store/README.md

 ## Deployment

+**How to the run this project locally**

+To run this project locally on your own IDE please follow the instructions below:

+The following must be installed on your machine:

+PIP
+Python 3.7 (or higher)
+Git
+Either a mongodb Cloud account or MongoDB running locally.

+**Instructions**

+Download a clone of the GitHub repository selecting Download Zip

+Open a terminal session in the unzip folder or cd to the correct location.

+Please note: commands may differ depending on your OS, and it may be necessary to check documentation regarding virtual environments to ensure the correct running in your own environment.

+A virtual environment is recommended for the Python interpreter.
+Enter the command:

+python -m venv <dir to install to e.g. .venv>

+Note: Your Python command may differ, such as python3 or py

+Activate the .venv with the command: .venv\Scripts\activate

+Ensure pip is upto date with the following command pip install --upgrade pip.
+Install all required modules with the command
+Pip install -r requirements.txt.
+In your local IDE create a file called env.py

+Inside the env.py file, create a SECRET_KEY variable and a MONGO_URI to link to your own database as per below.
+Please make sure to call your database our_recipe_store, with 3 collections: ingredients, recipes and users.
+Currently the two main collections are recipes and users, ingredients was set up in advance for future development.

+In your env.py file:

+import os

+os.environ.setdefault("IP", "0.0.0.0")
+os.environ.setdefault("PORT", "5000")
+os.environ.setdefault("SECRET_KEY", "input your secret key here") os.environ.setdefault("MONGO_URI", " input your uri link here ") os.environ.setdefault("MONGO_DBNAME", "our_recipe_store")

+You can now run the application with the command python app.py

+**Deployment to Heroku**

 This was developed using a [GitPod](https://gitpod.io/ "Link to GitPod") workspace.
 The code was commited to [Git](https://git-scm.com/ "Link to Git") and pushed to [GitHub](https://github.com/ "Link to GitHub") using the terminal.

 To deploy this page to Heroku from its GitHub repository, the following steps were taken: